 However, if the weather takes a turn, you can always venture inside to their dining room, which serves food from 12pm and boasts fantastic views of the Grassmarket.

 If you find yourself in the West End on a sunny day make a bee line for Indigo Yard, just off the beaten track on Charlotte Lane.
-While its location gives it a Hidden Gem-feel, on a nice day it’s easily found and buzzes with fellow sun worshipers.
+While its location gives it a hidden gem feel, on a nice day it’s easily found and buzzes with fellow sun worshipers.

 Indigo Yard is big on “craft, cork and cocktails” so whatever your tipple you won’t be stuck for choice.
-Foodies meanwhile will be pleased to find a menu bursting with a huge variety dishes using great local produce.
+Foodies meanwhile will be pleased to find a menu bursting with a huge variety of dishes using great local produce.

 The Three Sisters

-You won’t go hungry here either – food stalls regularly set up camp for special events such as the Wimbledon Final and the Festival Fringe, which usually sees this place packed to the rafters.
+You won’t go hungry here either – food stalls regularly set up camp here for special events such as the Wimbledon Final and the Festival Fringe, which usually see this place packed to the rafters.